 The steps for setting up retargeting for YouTube and mobile app users are quite similar, but with different options for creating your lists.

-Dynamic retargeting is a little more complex to set up, but is an extremely powerful option for online retailers with a large catalogue of products.
+Dynamic retargeting is a little more complex to set up, but is an extremely powerful option for online retailers with a large catalog of products.
 Dynamic retargeting makes it possible for the ads seen by visitors to include products and/or services they have previously viewed on your website, without you having to manually create each of the ads.

 Retargeting on Facebook